rsnikhil/Forvis_RISCV-ISA-Spec/README.md

 Group constituted by The RISC-V Foundation (<https://riscv.org>).
 Neither this work nor [1] is (yet) an official semantics of the RISC-V ISA.

-This code formalizes only basic RV32I and RV64I instructions so far.
+So far, this code formalizes only basic RV32I and RV64I instructions.
+We will be adding Priv Mode M and S, extensions M, C, A, F, D, etc.

 ----------------------------------------------------------------